JayWalker512/CryptoNoter/README.md

 In a low difficulty pool, miners submit shares more often and hence results in higher bandwidth costs.
 It will be costly for me to maintain a low difficulty pool, i would really appreciate a small donation to support this project.

+Project has been modified and updated.
+CryptoNoter now supports mining on both Monero (XMR) or Electroneum (ETN) pools.
+To mine on ETN pools, simply change it to your ETN wallet address and point it to a Electroneum mining pool.
+Function is built into the project.
+No additional setting required.

 Please consider making a donation using my wallet address at the bottom of this page.
 Thank you very much

-* Updates<br />
-15/12/17 - I am currently building up a low difficulty mining pool for XMR.
-Will include in this project once that's completed.<br />
-16/12/17 - The mining pool is setup & waiting for sync.
-In addition, i am working to edit the WebAssembly and recompile the .wasm file.
-If you are forking from this project, please kindly pull your updates.<br />
-17/12/17 - Custom mining pool modified for javascript web mining is built.
-Use `pool.cryptonoter.com:1111` when you run javascript web mining

 ## Installation/Configuration Assistance
 If you need help installing the miner from scratch, please have your servers ready, which would be Ubuntu 16.04 servers, blank and clean, DNS records pointed.